litesaber15/graph-analysis/README.md

 Install [Vagrant](https://www.vagrantup.com/downloads.html) on your host machine.
 You should already have [Virtualbox](https://www.virtualbox.org/wiki/Downloads) installed from the Hadoop assignment.

+For this you'll need to clone the repo again on the host machine.
 Open the console and navigate to the git repo.
 Notice `Vagrantfile`, this contains the configuration of the VM.
 Run the following to get the VM running:
 ```
 vagrant up
 ```